 What is a HMO Property?

 Many people wonder “what does HMO stand for?”
 A HMO (House of Multiple Occupation) is a building or a part of a building (such as a flat) that is occupied by three or more tenants.
-Most commonly, a HMO is where three or more unrelated people occupy a house and share facilities.
-Each person pays their own rent for a bedroom within the property and share facilities such as the toilet, bathroom or kitchen with the other tenants.
+Most commonly, a HMO is where three or more unrelated people occupy a house and share basic amenities.
+Each person pays their own rent for a bedroom within the property and shares facilities with the other tenants.
+Shared use of the toilet, bathroom and kitchen with cooking facilities.

 Sometimes called a ‘house share’, could include: